-Researchers from the Wake Forest School of Medicine have shown that a Mediterranean Diet increases the levels of Lactobacillus bacteria in breasts as is normally found in healthy rather than malignant tissue.
+Researchers from the Wake Forest School of Medicine have shown that a Mediterranean Diet increases the levels of Lactobacillus bacteria in breasts to levels normally found in healthy rather than malignant tissue.

-The issue in this research study was whether one diet could be better than others for increasing Lactobacillus strains in the actual breast microbiome.
+The issue in this research study was whether one diet could be better than others for increasing Lactobacillus strains in the depleted breast cancer microbiome.

 The science is consistent.
 Diet has now been proven many times to alter the composition of the gut microbiome.
 And losses in the gut microbiome are known to be reflected in the microbiome of the breast in cancer cases.